valerymoskalenko/D365FFO-PowerShell-scripts/README.md

 # Invoke-D365FFOAxDBAutomaticBackup.ps1
 Create a Scheduled task.
-That executes AxDB backup and upload it to Azure Blob Storage every day at 8:07 am
+Executes AxDB backup and upload it to Azure Blob Storage every day at 8:07 am

+# Invoke-D365FFOAxDBRestoreFromBAK.ps1
+Restore AxDB from BAK file on the new FnO environment.

 # Invoke-D365FFOMovingData2OneDiskAndVMOptimization.ps1
 Optimization for LCS-controlled Azure VM (Tier 1 only)